Proposed Cottage Lane Development

 Due to the level of interest of this planning application this page has been created to update residents update on progress.

-Councillors voted to OBJECT to this planning application.
+Councillors voted to OBJECT to this planning application at 28 houses.
+The 20 houses will be discussed on the 14th June 2023.
 The item has already been called into the Rother Planning Committee.
-The full letter can be downloaded here:
+The full letter can be downloaded here for the Council’s objections to the 28 houses:

 Westfield Parish Council’s Objection Letter for Planning Application RR/2022/1118/P